eflautt/ga-data-science/resources/instructor-resources/instructor-prep.md

   - Describe why arrays are useful and how to use them effectively in Python
   - Write a “for” loop
   - Describe the difference between for and while statements

+> Note that students may need to be reminded to complete the pre-work on the first day of class.
+We've provided modular lesson components [during your first flex lesson](../../lessons/lesson-05/readme.md) that you can use to review this material.